 - Projects that intentionally harm animal life or welfare will not be accepted, and university projects that use live animals must be approved by the institution's Animal Care and Use Committee prior to funding.

 - The amount of the grant provided to the student will be $5,000.
 The addition of indirect costs of 10% or less of the total amount is acceptable, which would increase the total amount requested to a maximum of $5,500.
 Please ask your college or university whether you should request funds for indirect costs in your application.

 - The grant will be awarded to the associated institution (university or college), which will distribute the award to the veterinary student.

 - It is acceptable for the Summer Scholar application to be linked to a Maddie’s® Idea Lab Basic Research or Maddie’s® Idea Lab Phase 1 – 4 grant.
 In your application, please note if this is the case.

 - All recipients of a Maddie's® Idea Lab grant, including this 2019 Summer Scholar grant, are required to recognize Maddie's Fund in any and all publications and presentations arising from the research.

 - Copies of all publications stemming from this project must be submitted to Maddie's Fund at the time of publication.

-- A final report must be submitted by email to Maddie's Fund within 30 days of project completion.
+- A final report, via survey, must be submitted to Maddie's Fund within 30 days of project completion.
 We encourage submission of one to two photos of the student while working on the project.

 Grant recipients will be asked to honor Maddie, the little dog who inspired a movement, through any social media, on their website, annual report, press release, article, newsletter, presentations, publications or other promotional materials or marketing communications which discusses this grant or related to any activities funded by the grant, as appropriate.

 This grant opportunity is currently closed and will open will open on January 15, 2019 and close on February 15, 2019.